 Q. I don’t have a shower at the moment, what is involved in having one installed?

 A. A site visit will be required to see what will be necessary to get a shower fitted inside your home.

 Q. What plumbing is involved installing a shower?

 A. Electric showers need a mains cold water supply.
-This is usually taken from a nearby feed from a bath or sink wherever possible.
-Most manufacturers require 1 bar of water pressure to work properly and this is something i can test before quoting to install although rarely a problem in the Cardiff area.
+The feed is usually taken from a nearby bath, sink or hot water cylinder main.
+Manufacturers require 1 bar of water pressure to work properly and this is something i can test before quoting to install although rarely a problem in the Cardiff area.

 Q. My neighbour hired an electrician to replace his old Tritan model with a Mira make recently and said the cable had to be changed.
 I would like to replace my shower but does that mean i would need a replacement cable as well?

 A. The size of cable required for your new shower depends on:

 - The kilowatt rating of the new model.

 - The length of the cable from the consumer unit to the shower unit.